-Currently, Amie is an Associate Professor in the Performing Arts Department at the University of San Francisco, and collaborates with the Artistic Ensemble in San Quentin Prison, a group of 20 men, in creating original works of movement and theater.
-Her work has has been presented internationally at such venues as Busboys & Poets (Washington D.C.), Lincoln Center (NYC), Hellenic Cosmos (Greece) Regards Hybrides (Canada), Cinéma Jean-Eustache (France), Passangen Art Gallery (Sweden), and the Juming Museum (Taiwan).
+Currently, Amie is an Associate Professor in the Performing Arts Department at the University of San Francisco, and collaborates with the Artistic Ensemble in San Quentin Prison, a group of incarcerated artists, in creating original works of movement and theater.
+Her work has has been presented internationally at such venues as Busboys & Poets (Washington D.C.), Lincoln Center (NYC), Hellenic Cosmos (Greece), Regards Hybrides (Canada), Cinéma Jean-Eustache (France), Passangen Art Gallery (Sweden), and the Juming Museum (Taiwan).

 Recent funding for her work has been awarded by the Wattis Foundation, Creative Work Fund, Theater Bay Area, Puffin Foundation, The Kenneth Rainin Foundation, Fonds Soziokultur, and the Jesuit Foundation.
 She is a recipient of a choreography fellowship from the Massachusetts Cultural Council and the United Board of Higher Education in Asia.

 You can find Amie's Curriculum Vitae here: CV

 Below is a partial list of the individuals and organizations that Amie has had the pleasure to collaborate with in developing and creating work.
 (Click on name to view more information)